tpapp/NumericalExample.jl/docs/src/index.md

 ## Theory

 The objective of the exercise is solving a simple Ramsey model with taxes in the time domain.
+The setup and characterization is of course standard, we write it out here in detail to make the presentation self-contained.

 ### Model setup